-At September 30, 2020, our contract backlog was \$608.1 million, compared to \$531.6 million at September 30, 2019.
+At September 30, 2021, our contract backlog was \$966.2 million, compared to \$608.1 million at September 30, 2020.
 Contract backlog is a financial measure that generally reflects the dollar value of work that the Company expects to perform in the future.
 Although contract backlog is not a term recognized under generally accepted accounting principles in the United States ("GAAP"), it is a common measure used in our industry.
 We generally include a construction project in our contract backlog at the time it is awarded and to the extent we believe funding is probable.
-Our backlog generally consists of uncompleted work on contracts in progress and contracts for which we have executed a contract to receive confirmation in the ordinary course of business and (iii) claims that we have made against our customers for which we have determined we have a legal basis under existing contractual arrangements and as to which we consider collection to be probable.
-Backlog of uncompleted work on contracts under which work was either in progress or had not yet begun was \$469.7 million and \$481.1 million at September 30, 2020 and 2019, respectively.
+Our backlog generally consists of uncompleted work on contracts in progress and contracts for which we have executed a contract but have not commenced the work.
+For uncompleted work on contracts in progress, we include (i) executed change orders, (ii) pending change orders for which we expect to receive confirmation in the ordinary course of business and (iii) claims that we have made against our customers for which we have determined we have a legal basis under existing contractual arrangements and as to which we consider collection to be probable.
+Backlog of uncompleted work on contracts under which work was either in progress or had not yet begun was \$725.5 million and \$469.7 million at September 30, 2021 and 2020, respectively.

 Our backlog also includes low bid/no contract jobs, which consist of (i) public bid jobs for which we were the low bidder and no contract has been executed and (ii) private work jobs for which we have been notified that we are the low bidder or have been given a notice to proceed, but no contract has been executed.
-Low bid/no contract backlog was \$138.4 million and \$50.5 million at September 30, 2020 and 2019, respectively.
-At September 30, 2020, we expected approximately 90% of our contract backlog to be completed during the next 12 months.
+Low bid/no contract backlog was \$240.7 million and \$138.4 million at September 30, 2021 and 2020, respectively.
+At September 30, 2021, we expected approximately 82% of our contract backlog to be completed during the next 12 months.